codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 We can upload and download now.
 We'll probably also need to remove, or delete, files at some point as well, if we need to free up space, or just clean up old files.
 We can use the HTTP [`DELETE` verb](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) on a route for this.

-Since the data capsule appears just like a regular filesystem to our code, we can use the built in Node.js [`fs`](https://nodejs.org/api/fs.html#fs_file_system) module here again.
+Since the data capsule appears just like a regular filesystem to our code, we can use the built-in Node.js [`fs`](https://nodejs.org/api/fs.html#fs_file_system) module here again.
 It has a method called [`unlink`](https://nodejs.org/api/fs.html#fs_fs_unlinksync_path) which deletes a file from a filesystem.
-We supply it with a path the the file and a callback function which let's us know the result of deleting the file.
+We supply it with a path to the file, and a callback function which let's us know the result of deleting the file.
 This could be either a success, or an error.
 If we get an error, we'll send an [HTTP code `500`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_server_errors) status back to the browser, to let the browser know that an error occurred.
-If it is successful, we'll send a status code [`200`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success), which let's the browser know the operation was a success.
+If the delete action is successful, we'll send a status code [`200`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success), which lets the browser know that the operation was a success.
 Add this route to the `index.js` file to implement the `DELETE` route:

 ```js
 router.delete('/:filename', function(req, res){